binayjy8/CSS-GRID/README.md

-popBinay Bhusan Mohanta is the real project
+poBinay Bhusan Mohanta is the real project